1. Home>

 Criarse in the Indicative Conditional Perfect

 The Indicative Conditional Perfect of criarse is used to talk about something that would have happened in the past but didn’t due to another action.
-For example, "me habría criado", meaning "I would have raised".
+For example, "me habría criado", meaning "I would have grown".

 In Spanish, the Indicative Conditional Perfect is known as "El Condicional Perfecto".